 Charities and Not-For-Profit

 The service from Birketts is ‘genuinely excellent, prompt and well informed’.
-The specialist Charities and Social Enterprise Team has ‘superb expert knowledge’ and works cross-office, bringing together capabilities from practices such as employment, property, corporate and dispute resolution.
+The specialist Charities Team has ‘superb expert knowledge’ and works cross-office, bringing together capabilities from practices such as employment, property, corporate and dispute resolution.
 Team Head and Senior Associate Sara Sayer is ‘first rate – clever, knowledgeable and personable’.
 Legal Director Erika Clarke has ‘in-depth knowledge of the charity sector and a sensible approach’.
 Clients also pick out agricultural specialist and Legal Director Stuart Jones; ecclesiastical law specialist James Hall, and Senior Associate Liz Brownsell, who ‘has in-depth knowledge of charity law’.
 The team acted for a health and hospice charity on transactions involving the acquisition of leasehold properties for charity shops and the development of a new site for a purpose-built hospice.
 Its long list of clients includes the Diocese of Norwich, Suffolk Wildlife Trust, East Anglia Children’s Hospice and the London Diocesan Fund.